 Last and not least are lubrication options.
 If two pumps of grease are good, more must be better, right?
 K-Poly is a food service grade solid lubricant option from KML that allows for life lubrication and long service life.
 If you have bearings in tough to reach areas, or they do not get appropriate maintenance, this is a perfect option.
 Depending on selection – the solid lubricant can span from -65F to 350F.

 These are just a few options that stand out to me today.
 There are a lot of options in the bearing market, not to mention all the other manufacturers and applications I see daily.
-I would be happy to help with selections and pointers, feel free to contact me.
+Our PT team would be happy to help with selections and pointers.